 Building a Community Platform for Education from Scratch

 My Bachelor's Thesis' project was mostly focused on the technical aspects of the platform.
 Most of the design work was not part of the requirements and I just did it for fun.
 In this article, I will only talk about the design part of the whole project.
 If you are interested in the technical part as well, I have attached my Bachelor's Thesis below.
 Before I start, I want to add a small disclaimer.
-You always have to bare in mind, that the branding created in this process is not the official brand guide of TigerJython.
+Bear in mind, that the branding created in this process is not the official brand guide of TigerJython (a brand from TJ Group).
 It was just a fun side project next to the Bachelor's Thesis.
 Also, I will continue the article in the third person plural even though it was all done by myself, since the thesis is written in this form as well.
 Now, let's get started.

 At the start of the project, we mostly spent time gathering information of competing platforms and analyzing this information.
-In addition to this information, we could find suitable personas of our target audience.
-With help of this information we were able to a requirements file which not only covered the functionality of the platform, but also the requirements for the user interface.
+In addition to this information, we defined suitable personas of our target audience(s).
+With which we created a requirements file that not only covered the functionality of the platform, but also requirements for the user interface.

-A big part of the thesis was analyzing and organizing all all the content of the platform.
-For this we first create a rough structure of all the subpages and how they are connected.
-This way we could already sort the contend roughly and could better concentrate on details on each part of the platform.
-Based on the information architecture we then created user flows to analyze the possible paths a user could take when navigate through the system.
-I attached the complete user flow study below, if you are interested.
-After organizing all the content and analyzing the user flow, we proceeded with created a user interface.
+A big part of the thesis was analyzing and organizing all the content of the platform.
+For this we first created a rough structure of all the subpages and how they are connected.
+This way we could already sort the contend roughly and could concentrate better on details of each part of the platform.
+Based on the information architecture we then created user flows to analyze the possible paths a user could take when navigating through the system.
+I have attached the complete user flow study below, if you are interested.
+After organizing all the content and analyzing the user flows, we proceeded with creating a user interface.

-The user interface was a bit of challenge, since it had to be interesting for children between age 12 to 18, but also for parents and teachers.
-So it had to be a clean and modern design with a bit of playfulness to be attractive for the younger audience but also not too much such that it can still be taken serious by educators.
+The user interface was a bit of challenge, since it had to be interesting for children/young adults between age 12 to 18, but also for parents and teachers.
+So it had to be a clean and modern design with a bit of playfulness to be attractive for the younger audience but also not too much such that it can still be taken serious by educational personal.

-After we had all the wireframes we proceeded with the mock-ups.
-As already defined in the visual language, we used a mix of bright colors and white background.
-Overall the design should look clean an modern, but we spiced it up a little with some Jungle elements and our mascot, the tiger.
-Since we had the break in the interface between the two part of the platform we tried to connect them with design.
+After we had all the wireframes, we proceeded with the mock-ups.
+We tried to emphasize the mentioned visual language, with a mix of bright colors, white background, and some jungle themed elements here and there.
+Overall the design should look clean and modern, but we spiced it up a little with some jungle elements and our mascot, the tiger.
+Since we had the break in the navigation style between the two part of the platform we tried to connect them with design.
 So we tried to find a consistent usage of the colors and design elements between all the pages to create a consistent feel.